 The island's only sizable village is centered around Oki Port, the arrival point of ferries from Chichijima.
 The village consists of a ferry terminal building with a tourist information desk and a handful of residences, shops, tour companies and pensions, including a JA bank with a postal ATM that accepts international credit and debit cards.
 Dining options outside accommodations are very limited.

 The southern half of the island offers a variety of beaches where visitors can enjoy sunbathing and snorkeling.
 An attractive walking trail leads from the southern end of Hahajima's main road, Tokyo's southernmost metropolitan road, for about 2.5 kilometers or about one hour through the jungle to the peak of Mount Kofuji at the southern tip of the island.
-The top of the mountain has a viewpoint with excellent views over Hahajima and the smaller islands to the south.
+The top of the mountain has a viewpoint with views over Hahajima and the smaller islands to the south.

 Offshoots of the trail to Mount Kofuji lead to several remote beaches along the way.
 The best, Minamizaki Beach, lies just west of the mountain and offers clear blue water and excellent snorkeling.
 Be careful as the coral beach can be rough on bare feet, especially during low tide, and do not venture out past the mouth of the small bay as the currents quickly become strong and dangerous.